san650/ember-cli-page-object/guides/quickstart.md

 {% raw %}

-This is a short guide to get you started building powerful testing APIs for UI using EmberCLI Page Object.
+This is a short guide to get you started building powerful UI testing APIs using EmberCLI Page Object.

 - [Basics](#basics)
 - [Calculator](#calculator)